International Student Admissions

 The University of Vermont welcomes applications from international students.

 Academic Documents: International applicants must submit official original transcripts of all secondary and postsecondary education, including final exam results.
 If documents are not in English, certified translations are required.
 Information regarding certified translation services can be obtained at the applicant’s embassy.
 All arrangements for translation must be made directly with the translation option of the applicant’s choice.

-Standardized Tests: Students applying as first-year candidates must present official scores from either the SAT or the ACT (with writing).
+Standardized Tests: Students applying as first-year candidates must present official scores from either the SAT or the ACT.
 Students who have attended another post secondary institution and who are applying as transfer students are not required to submit SAT or ACT scores.
 For information about test dates and sites: